dnsimple/dnsimple-support/content/articles/squarespace-service.markdown

 Follow the steps to [enable the domain in your Squarespace Domains panel](https://support.squarespace.com/hc/en-us/articles/205812378).

 <info>
-Make sure to copy and paste the unique code under Host on the first line, as you'll need it when activating the service.
+Make sure to copy the unique code under Host on the first line of the DNS Settings, as you'll need it when activating the service.
 </info>